Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-plumsail-forms.rst

 Create a Form
 -------------

-We will design a form for a stationery and office supplies request.
+We have already designed a form for a stationery and office supplies request.
 Here is our result form:

 .. image:: ../../../_static/img/flow/how-tos/stationery-order-plumsail-form.png
     :alt: Plumsail Form image